TRAFFIC: I-10 closed both ways near Highland due to tanker spilling HAZMAT

 BATON ROUGE - Officials have closed down I-10 West and East due to a disabled tractor trailer Saturday afternoon.

-Around 4:30 p.m. both side of I-10 was closed down due to a tanker spilling hazardous materials on the interstate near the parish line at Ascension Parish.
+Around 4:30 p.m. both sides of I-10 closed down due to a tanker spilling hazardous materials on the interstate near the parish line at Ascension Parish.

 Congestion has reached 2 miles.
 Motorists are advised to seek an alternate route.